<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 If your prospect is inclined to purchase, they'll explore all of the nooks and crannies on their own time.
 Stick to the big, relevant features that will help serve them best, grouping some of the finer details together under a quick summary when necessary.

-Following the rule above, make sure that you're discussing features that relate to their problem.
+Following the rule above, make sure that you're discussing features and benefits that relate to their problem, not just what's easiest for you to talk about.
 Remember, they requested the demo because they have pain points they want to eliminate.

 By focusing on solving the problem, you're showing optimal value to the prospect and they'll view your product or service as a solution, not just another neat gadget with a ton of irrelevant tricks.